HIGHLIGHTS-Hong Kong paralysed for 5th day, students guard campuses

 Chief Executive Carrie Lam condemned an "attack" in London on the city's justice secretary saying the incident was barbaric and violated the principles of a civilized society.
 Latest news from the protests:

-- 1540 GMT on Thursday: Hong Kong government says in a statement in response to a report issued by the U.S.-China Economic and Security Review Commission that foreign legislatures should not interfere in any form in the internal affairs of the city - 1816 GMT on Thursday: The Food and Environmental Hygiene Department expressed sadness at the death of a cleaning service worker on Thursday night after he was hit in the head by hard objects during a protest.
+- 1540 GMT on Thursday: Hong Kong government says in a statement in response to a report issued by the U.S.-China Economic and Security Review Commission that foreign legislatures should not interfere in the internal affairs of the city. - 1816 GMT on Thursday: The Food and Environmental Hygiene Department expresses sadness at the death of a cleaning service worker on Thursday night after he was hit in the head by hard objects during a protest.

-- 2352 GMT on Thursday: MTR Corp says train service on the West Rail Line is disrupted with trains between Yuen Long and Tuen Mun stations suspended. - 0035 GMT on Friday: Chief Executive Carrie Lam expresses outrage at the "attack" on the secretary for justice in London saying it was barbaric and must be strongly condemned.
+- 2352 GMT on Thursday: MTR Corp says train service on the West Rail Line is disrupted. - 0035 GMT on Friday: Carrie Lam expresses outrage at the attack on the secretary for justice in London saying it was barbaric and must be strongly condemned.

-- 0325 GMT on Friday: China's embassy in Britain strongly condemned the attack on a Hong Kong government official in London and expressed its strong indignation over it. - 0425 GMT Friday: Police say part of Tolo Highway in New Territories has reopened.
+- 0325 GMT on Friday: China's embassy in Britain strongly condemns the attack. - 0425 GMT Friday: Police say part of Tolo Highway in New Territories has reopened.

 - 0600 GMT Friday: Hospital Authority says 11 people, aged 15-62, were injured between midnight and 11.30 a.m.
-One is a critical condition, eight stable and the others discharged.
+One is in critical condition, eight stable and the others discharged. - 0808 GMT Friday: Hong Kong stocks end the week with the biggest weekly loss in 3 months.

+- 0807 GMT Friday: Muslims pray at Kowloon Mosque for return of peace to Hong Kong - broadcaster RTHK reported. - 0821 GMT Friday: Police say 58 people were arrested on Thursday, aged 12-62, for charges including illegal assembly, possession of offensive weapons and arson, etc.

+- 0830 GMT Friday: Hong Kong confirms its economy plunged into its first recession in a decade in the third quarter, weighed down by increasingly violent anti-government protests and the escalating U.S.-China trade war. - 0910 GMT Friday: British police say they are investigating the assault on the Hong Kong justice secretary.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)